ElsaTam/obsidian-fancy-a-story/docs/docs/stylesettings/stylesettings.md

 #### Also crop the corners of the central pane
 Make the left/top corners circular - like the sidebars - in the central pane when the sidebars are opened.

+## File explorer

+#### Indentation for files and folders
+Left indentation of each child of a folder in the File explorer and the Bookmarks tree.

+#### Vertical spacing for files titles
+Change the padding of each file title in the File explorer and the Bookmarks tree.
+Since each item has its own padding, the actual space between two items is doubled (or summed with the padding of folder titles, depending on what is preceding/following).

+#### Vertical spacing for folders titles
+Change the padding of each folder title in the File explorer and the Bookmarks tree.
+Since each item has its own padding, the actual space between two items is doubled (or summed with the padding of files titles, depending on what is preceding/following).

 ## Sidebars